InformaticsMatters/nextflow-pcluster/README.md

         s3://${CLUSTER_BUCKET}/${CLUSTER_OS}-post-install.sh \
         --acl public-read

+## Creating a cluster configuration user
+From this point on we will be running the `pcluster` command-line utility to configure and manage the actual cluster.
+All we've done so far is prepare the ground for the formation of the cluster.

+If you have an AWS IAM User with *AdministratorAccess* and you are happy to use that user then there's nothing more to do except move on to the next section - **Creating a cluster configuration**.

+>   You will still need a user with *AdministratorAccess* in this step.

+But, if you do not have access to a User with *AdministratorAccess* then you need to create one now and attach suitable policies.

+Firstly, in the AWS console, create a new user with **Programmatic access** in your AWS account.
+Something like `nextflow-pcluster` (or select an existing user)

+>   There is no need to add any policies to the user but you must record
+    the newly assigned **Access key ID** and **Secret access key** before closing the final window.
+If you forget you can always create another access key later.

+Now, attach suitable policies to the user, present and pre-rendered here in earlier steps: -

+    $ CLUSTER_USER_NAME=nextflow-pcluster

+    $ aws iam attach-user-policy \
+        --policy-arn arn:aws:iam::${CLUSTER_ACCOUNT_ID}:policy/NextflowClusterUserPolicy \
+        --user-name ${CLUSTER_USER_NAME}

+    $ aws iam attach-user-policy \
+        --policy-arn arn:aws:iam::${CLUSTER_ACCOUNT_ID}:policy/NextflowClusterUserPatchPolicy \
+        --user-name ${CLUSTER_USER_NAME}

+The user credentials can now be used in the next step to configure the cluster.

 ## Creating a cluster configuration
 With the preparation work done we're all set to configure and create a cluster.